LunaSare/spring2023-data-science/assignments/week4_activities.md

 1. For this assignment, we are going to use the plant trait data from:
   * Razafindratsima OH, Brown KA, Carvalho F, Johnson SE, Wright PC, Dunham AE (2017) Data from: Edge effects on components of diversity and above-ground biomass in a tropical rainforest.
 Dryad Digital Repository. https://doi.org/10.5061/dryad.jn743
-2. Go to [this link](https://doi.org/10.5061/dryad.jn743){:target="_blank"} and download the .xlsx file.
+2. Follow the [link to the dataset](https://doi.org/10.5061/dryad.jn743){:target="_blank"} and download the .xlsx file.
-3. Open the file in a spreadsheet program (like excel) and save the trait tab into a CSV (comma delimited) file.
+3. Open the file in a spreadsheet program (like excel) and save the trait tab as a CSV (comma delimited) file.
 Make sure you saved the CSV file in the `data-raw` folder of your project.
 4. Create a file called "tropical-plant-trait.R" file.
 In it, write the necessary R code to:
   * Read the CSV file using the function `read.csv` and assign it to an object called `data_table`.
   * Use the functions `unique` and `length` to show the number of unique families found in the data frame.
 First, you will need to subset your `data_table` object using square brackets `[ ]`.